2022 Auckland mayoral election: Transport

 Efeso Collins has proposed making public transport in Auckland fare-free.

-Collins' flagship policy is free public transport, which is estimated to cost $100–$250 million annually.
-He has pointed out that some Auckland residents spend 30% of their income on transport, and that free public transport is "the first and best way" to reduce Auckland's greenhouse gas emissions.
+Collins' flagship policy was free public transport, which was estimated to cost $100–$250 million annually.
+He pointed out that some Auckland residents spend 30% of their income on transport, and that free public transport was "the first and best way" to reduce Auckland's greenhouse gas emissions.

-Brown has not announced a transport strategy.
-Instead, he will "get rid of the road cones" and "make sure all the existing projects are finished before new ones are started".
+Brown did not announce a transport strategy.
+Instead, he said he would "get rid of the road cones" and "make sure all the existing projects are finished before new ones are started".

-Law supports better alternatives to cars, and specifically the expansion of the rail network.
-Lord also opposes the light rail project, and wants to lobby the central Government to spend the funds in more critical regions such as passenger rail to Kumeu, and wants to put overhead transport options on the table.
+Law supported better alternatives to cars, and specifically the expansion of the rail network.
+Lord also opposed the light rail project, and wanted to lobby the central Government to spend the funds in more critical regions such as passenger rail to Kumeu, and wanted to put overhead transport options on the table.

 Molloy supported a one-year trial of free public transport, funded through the existing regional fuel tax revenue.
 Molloy described himself as pro-private car and was in favour of a congestion charge of $3.50.
 Molloy was not interested in encouraging more cycling.
 He opposed the proposed light rail project and claimed it "will never happen in my lifetime".

 Beck did not support universal fare-free public transport, but supported targeted concessions.

 Council finances

-Collins is open to discussions around rebalancing the proportions of council income coming from rates, dividends from public assets and central government contributions, and is "proud" that rates only make up half of Auckland's revenue, but is not ruling out rates increases.
-He opposes the sale of strategic assets, including shares in Auckland Airport.
+Collins was open to discussions around rebalancing the proportions of council income coming from rates, dividends from public assets and central government contributions, and was "proud" that rates only make up half of Auckland's revenue, but was not ruling out rates increases.
+He opposed the sale of strategic assets, including shares in Auckland Airport.

-Lord has pledged to focus on providing core services, promising to be "focused on necessities over niceties", and is adamant that the council can be a much more streamlined and efficient entity.
+Lord pledged to focus on providing core services, promising to be "focused on necessities over niceties", and was adamant that the council could be a much more streamlined and efficient entity.

 Leo Molloy suggested the Ports of Auckland be privatised.

-Molloy stated that the $1 billion annual spending on wages for council employees needs to be reduced, and proposed removing the middle layer of council administration.
+Molloy stated that the $1 billion annual spending on wages for council employees needed to be reduced, and proposed removing the middle layer of council administration.
 He planned to limit rates rises to the rate of inflation of council expenses.
 He proposed selling Ports of Auckland and the leasehold estate of the land they operate on, which he claimed would raise $7 billion and $10 billion, respectively, and was open to selling shares in Auckland Airport and Eke Panuku, the council-controlled organisation responsible for urban redevelopment.
 Beck saw future rates rises as "difficult", and supported the sale and movement of the central port.

 Water reform

-The government is proposing a Three Waters reform programme to centralise water management infrastructure between territorial authorities.
-Collins supports the reforms, but notes that Auckland has invested significantly into Watercare Services and has issues around the details of the future governance of assets should the reforms proceed.
-Brown, Lord and Johnston oppose the reforms, with Brown calling the proposed co-governance model for water management "a dumb idea".
+The government was proposing a Three Waters reform programme to centralise water management infrastructure between territorial authorities.
+Collins supported the reforms, but noted that Auckland had invested significantly into Watercare Services and had issues around the details of the future governance of assets should the reforms proceed.
+Brown, Lord and Johnston opposed the reforms, with Brown calling the proposed co-governance model for water management "a dumb idea".